keenanpayne/keenanpayne.com/posts/lacking-political-purpose.md

 {% include type/p_large.html, content: "I want to align my actions more closely with my values." %}

 I'm not entirely sure how this will manifest.
-Without a plan of attack for making such a change, I run the risk of maintaining the status quo and keeping to business as usual.
+Without a planning for change, I run the risk of maintaining the status quo and keeping to business as usual.
+But <mark>planning without action</mark> can simply be [a form of procrastination](/creating-planning/).

 By sharing these thoughts publically, I hope I can create some accountability with myself and maintain momentum toward making a change.